dargles/TrimsitePlus/README.md

 TrimsitePlus
 ============

-An extended version of the Trimsite website framework which allows for a number of extensions
+An extended version of the Trimsite website framework package which allows for a number of extensions.